Equal Opportunity Policy

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the State of Texas require institutions to demonstrate the outcomes and effectiveness of their programs and services.
 Information necessary to determine institutional effectiveness may take the form of surveys, focus groups or evaluations.
 Students are expected to participate in the collection of this information.

 The Sue and Radcliffe Killam Library

 Students and faculty at Texas A&M International University benefit from an attractive library facility that is well equipped to handle traditional print library resources as well as the rapidly expanding digital library services.
 They also enjoy an excellent discovery tool and access to the library collections through the WorldShare Management System’s WorldCat Discovery.
-The collection consists of 798,897 titles including print books, eBooks, audiovisual materials, databases, electronic periodicals and Federal and Texas State Government Documents.
-Additionally the library houses substantial collections in microfilm and microfiche as well as archival materials in the Special Collections.
+The collection consists of 974,388 titles including print books, eBooks, audiovisual materials, databases, electronic periodicals and Federal and Texas State Government Documents.
+Additionally, the library houses substantial collections in microfilm and microfiche as well as archival materials in the Special Collections.

 Persistence Statement - Graduation Rate

 The 6-year graduation rate is 46%, 5-year graduation rate is 41%, and 4-year graduation rate is 25% for the first-time, full-time freshman class at Texas A&M International University enrolled in Fall 2012 is 46%.

 Student Right-to-Know and Campus Security Act

 In compliance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), the following information is maintained and available through the TAMIU Police Department: